 Completed in 1978 under the serial 255, this odd bird had started out in life as N442A of the Aramco Steel Corporation.
 In 1984, it would pass into the hands of Rockwell International, where it would soon become N4NR – and, presumably, be converted to the II-B standard.
 It would stay with Rockwell’s various incarnations all the way until 2001, after which it would pass through the hands of several venture capital corporations (list also at Plane Logger), finally ending up with the somewhat cryptic Global Mission LLC in 2008.

 That all was not going well in its world became obvious in November 2018, when its first (and last) arrival into Zagreb was met with a pre-planned sting operation ran by the Croatian Police, acting on information provided by the US Drug Enforcement Agency (DEA).
 Though some of the details are still not entirely clear, official press releases stated that the crew of two were flying in from Mali with a kilo of very pure cocaine, a sample of the payment to local arms dealers for a shipment of Soviet-era man-portable anti-aircraft systems, assault rifles, ammunition and other military gear – all stuff that was scheduled to be passed onto a Malian Islamist terror group.

-Immediately impounded as evidence, it now sits sealed in the corner of the GA apron, awaiting some future auction where it would be sold off to whoever cares.
-Informed opinion suggests that it’ll probably end up on the scrap heap, since it is in pretty poor condition*** – and the costs of returning it to airworthy state and bringing it up to code are not encouraging…
+Immediately impounded as evidence, it sat sealed for a few years in the corner of the GA apron, awaiting the end of the investigation and some future auction where it would be sold off to whoever cares.
+Informed opinion at the time (eventually to be proved pretty accurate) suggested that it would never fly again, since it is in pretty poor condition*** – and the costs of returning it to airworthy state and bringing it up to code are not encouraging…

 *** indeed, it has been mentioned informally that is had started out for Zagreb three previous times before returning back to Mali with technical issues